“Dear Folks”: The Webster Letters from Arabia 1944-1959

 Thursday morning they had quite an event up in R.T.
 A boat docked right there with several wives aboard.
 They came through the South Pacific, 54 days of travel, but had a grand time.
 It used to be the favorite route here, as you made so many interesting ports.

-There’s so many new people in R.T., seems strange, and more on the way.
+There are so many new people in R.T., seems strange, and more on the way.
 The houses have been painted – all different colors.
 Ours is pale green, very pretty.
 Sidewalks are in and it begins to look like any other sub-division at home.
 We still have no idea when Elmo Fullmer will be back we still don’t know how it will affect our status.
 The boat isn’t back yet with our things.

 We went to a delightful dinner party Wednesday night.
 An older couple, Captain and Mrs. Ike Smith.
 He’s been a sea captain for years and is head of the Marine Dept. They are both from Connecticut.
 The dinner was lovely – beautifully served and with finger bowls – even here.
 We are very fond of them both.
 She has ever so many lovely things.